juankamilomarin/parameterstore/README.md

 ## How to use

+You just have to implement the ``GetParams`` function from the ``ParameterStore`` interface.
+This function receives a list of parameter names (or keys) and returns a map which is a key-value pair in which each key is the parameter name and the value is the parameter value.
+In order to get the names for each parameter you have to set a tag for each field in your struct.

+A pointer to your struct, your implementation of the parameter store and the tag name are provided to the LoadParamsGroup function.

-You just have to implement the ``GetParams`` method from the ``ParameterStore`` interface and specify the tag which provides the parameter name for each field
+and specify the tag which provides the parameter name for each field

 ## Example